Tous les blogs

 How has cash and voucher assistance evolved?
 Why has the use of humanitarian cash and voucher assistance (CVA) increased so rapidly in recent years?
 How has it emerged from the fringes to become an established part of all major humanitarian responses?
 Four people who have travelled the CVA path reflect on...

 Cash and Voucher Assistance has changed dramatically over the past seven years.
-Nathalie Klein, CaLP’s Regional Representative for West Africa, and Sophie Tholstrup, CaLP’s Policy Coordinator have recently left the organisation after seven and three years respectively.
-But before saying their...
+Nathalie Klein, the CALP Network’s Regional Representative for West Africa, and Sophie Tholstrup, the CALP Network’s Policy Coordinator have recently left the organisation after seven and three years respectively.
+But...

 Episode 5: A Short History of Cash and Voucher Assistance.